xushidanggroup/xushidanggroup.github.io/content/publication/3-xu-et-al-2022-charge-gradient-induced-ferroelectricity-with-robust-polarization-reversal/index.md

 ---
-title: ' Charge-Gradient-Induced Ferroelectricity with Robust Polarization Reversal'
+title: 'Charge-Gradient-Induced Ferroelectricity with Robust Polarization Reversal'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here